Ames, Iowa: Transportation

 Ames Municipal Airport is located 1 mi southeast of the city.

-CyRide is a local bus system, and Jefferson Lines is an intercity bus.
+CyRide is a local bus system that serves both university students and the general public.
+It is the most-used transit system in the state of Iowa, with CyRide having provided over 4.7 million rides in 2024.

-Ames is home to the headquarters of the Iowa Department of Transportation.
+Ames is the location of the headquarters of the Iowa Department of Transportation.

 Health care

 Ames is served by Mary Greeley Medical Center, a 220-bed regional hospital.